logo

 Label

 Labels connect requirements with models and test cases.
 The name of a test is constructed from the labels of the steps.
 Labels are important for separating a sub-model in a visible way.
-A label can be constructed by adding an action and entering ‘>’:
+A label can be constructed by adding an action and entering ‘>’ at a new step or selecting the label icon:

 Image without caption